May In The Vegie Patch + Greenhouse

 spuds in buckets

-Greenhouse soil will be tired about now and need a generous layer of compost or well rotten manure before sowing or planting salad greens, celery, spinach, beetroot or coriander.
+Greenhouse soil will be tired about now and need to be rehydrated.
+Once moisture is restored spread a generous layer of compost with a little well rotten manure or vermicastings mixed in before sowing or planting greencrops, salad greens, celery, spinach, beetroot or coriander.

 Have a go at growing potatoes in buckets in your greenhouse this winter – such a handy spring crop!